 All private property owners are required to pay this tax to the State Government via the land office or Pejabat Tanah Dan Galian (PTG).
 Quit Rent is paid on the 1st of January annually, and the amount depends on the size of your house.

 For example, if you have a 1,000 sq ft house in Kuala Lumpur and the Quit Rent for KL is RM0.035 per sq ft, your sum payable for each year will be (1000x 0.035) = RM 35

 Indah Water Konsortium (IWK) is a sanitary disposal service, that manages the public sewage systems and water treatment plants.
 You need to fork out RM8 per month for their service and if you have an individual septic tank, the rate is RM6 per month.

 And that’s a wrap for the basic steps involved in home construction.
 Obviously, this is not a comprehensive list, but it should suffice as a quick overview of what the whole process entails.
 Here are a few parting tips:

 - Consult with Government building laws to make informed decisions

 - Use MBAM to hire professional builders for your house

 - Ensure you hire a Certified Architect as you will be relying on them for your floor plan design and for the CCC issuance.

-If you enjoyed this guide, make sure to check out What is the impact of Covid-19 on the property market?
+If you enjoyed this guide, make sure to check out What is home loan refinancing & How can I do it?

 Edited by Reena Kaur Bhatt